Finance (FINA)

 Campus: LISLE (Typically Offered: Spring Term)

 FINA 4392 Applied Investment Management II.
 As a continuation of Applied Investment Management I, the course covers various topics in portfolio management including time series analysis, firm analysis, and asset management.
 Students will apply theory and practical methods in fund management.
 The course also includes investment strategy, recording trading log and presentation skills.
 This is the second course of three Applied Investment Management courses.
 Prerequisite: FINA 4391.
-0 semester credit hour/s.
-Department Consent Required.
+3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Fall Term)